-On Thursday January 21 we read these words from I Peter 4: 12-13: "Beloved, do not be surprised at the fiery ordeal that is taking place among you to test you, as though something strange were happening to you.
+In I Peter 4: 12-13 we read: "Beloved, do not be surprised at the fiery ordeal that is taking place among you to test you, as though something strange were happening to you.
 But rejoice insofar as you are sharing Christ's sufferings, so that you may also be glad and shout for joy when His glory is revealed."

 Peter here reminds us that if we are to share life forever with Christ, we must expect that first we will be tested in this world that rejects Him.
 Peter goes on, "If you are reviled for the name of Christ, you are blessed, because the spirit of glory, which is the Spirit of God, is resting on you."
-On this Thursday we remember two Christians who lived centuries later than Peter, and who underwent their own "fiery ordeals" and tests of faith.
+The Church honors two Christians who lived centuries later than Peter, and who underwent their own "fiery ordeals" and tests of faith.

 The first, Saint Agnes, was a Roman maiden born to a Christian family in the late third century, when the Christian-hating Diocletian reigned as emperor.
 Agnes refused to marry a pagan and give up her faith, and so at a very young age she was brutally tortured and finally died.
 Her story is similar to those of other female martyrs.